NTUEELightDance/LightDance-Editor/editor-server/README.md

 If you have initialized the database before, and you want to get a clean database, you should follow the steps below:

 1. shutdown the database with `docker compose -f dev.docker-compose.yml down`
-2. Delete the `../pg` folder
+2. Delete the `data` folder
-3. Delete the `../redis` folder
-4. Delete the `prisma/migrations` folder
+4. Delete the `editor-server/prisma/migrations` folder
 5. follow the steps above to initialize the database again